 The highlight of the meal is Hot Cross Buns.
 These have an obvious tie in for Easter, which is important to us.
 It always opens conversation with the kids about the sacrifice that Jesus made and his triumph over the cross.

 It also meets my criteria of being amazingly delicious (especially once I discovered Pioneer Woman’s recipe!) and easy to make ahead.

 If you want to make them the day before (and I think you will want to do that if you have a busy Easter morning planned!), simply stop after the individual rolls have risen on a cookie sheet.
 Instead of brushing the rolls with egg white, pop them in the freezer to flash freeze over night.

 I’ve also had success just putting them in the fridge over night.

 After you pop them in the freezer, mix up your frosting and put it in a pastry bag or Ziploc bag so that it’s ready to go in the morning.

-On Easter morning, pop them in the oven while the kids hunt eggs or dig through candy or read Bible verses.
+On Easter morning, pop them in the oven while the kids hunt eggs, dig through candy, or read Bible verses.

 Farmer’s Breakfast Casserole

 It’s taken me a long time to convince hubby to like casseroles, but this is one of the recipes that did the trick!
-This recipe is simple enough to throw together the day before.
+It’s simple enough to throw together the day before.